Digital quantum simulation of a (1+1)D SU(2) lattice gauge theory with ion qudits: Experimental considerations

 \subsection{Impact of other errors in the simulation}

-To estimate the impact of other sources of error in the digital simulation we define the Fidelity of a single generalized two-qudit MS gate as $\mathcal{F_{\rm MS}}$.
-The overall performance of the simulation is then given by
+To make an agnostic estimation of the impact of other sources of error in the digital simulation, we assume that a single generalized two-qudit MS gate occurs with a finite Fidelity $\mathcal{F_{\rm MS}}$.
+If we neglect errors coming from single qudit operations, which are performed with high precision, the overall performance of the simulation at a given time $t=n_{\rm ST}dt$ can be estimated by the following success probability:

 where the total number of gates $N_{\rm gates}$ is defined in Eq.~\eqref{eq:ngate}.
-In Fig.~\ref{fig:fidelity}(b) we plot this simulation performance as a function of different values of the two-qudit gate fidelity and to the number of Suzuki-Trotter steps necessary to reach, as before, the peak of the particle density creation at time $\tilde t$.
+In Fig.~\ref{fig:fidelity}(b) we plot this success probability as a function of different values of the two-qudit gate fidelity and to the number of Suzuki-Trotter steps necessary to reach, as before, the peak of the particle density creation at time $\tilde t$.
 In particular, we compare the results obtained with a first and a second-order Suzuki-Trotter evolution, with the latter having $\mathcal{D}=6$ circuit depth (see App.~\ref{App.ST2}).
-This estimation shows that, with a two-qudit gate fidelity of the order of $\mathcal{F_{\rm MS}}\gtrsim 0.99$ it is possible to obtain a good simulation performance, $\mathcal{P}\sim 90\%$, sufficient for probing the dynamics of the model.
+This estimation shows that, with a two-qudit gate fidelity of the order of $\mathcal{F_{\rm MS}}\gtrsim 0.99$ it is possible to obtain a success probability, $\mathcal{P}\sim 90\%$, sufficient for probing the dynamics of the model.
 Such two-qudit gate fidelities are achievable under the assumption that the errors associated with each transition are independent of each other.
 With this assumption, the overall error grows linearly with the number of transitions with respect to the standard MS qubit gate infidelity, which, according to the state of the art, can reach values of the order of $0.2\%$~\cite{PhysRevX.13.041052}.
 However, in the actual implementation, the generalized MS gate performance will depend on the accumulated errors coming from each driven transition, which generically are mutually dependent.
 The final gate fidelity then will rely on an optimal calibration process, as discussed in the next section.